From Vietnam to Cambodia – A Journey Along the Mekong River

 There are several ways to travel between Vietnam and Cambodia by air, road, or water.
 Each offers a different glimpse into the region, but nothing compares to experiencing it along the Mekong River.

-• Flight: The quickest way, with daily routes between Ho Chi Minh City, Phnom Penh, and Siem Reap.
+- Flight: The quickest way, with daily routes between Ho Chi Minh City, Phnom Penh, and Siem Reap.

-• Bus or Private Car: Ideal for travelers who enjoy a scenic road trip, passing through border towns and rural landscapes.
+- Bus or Private Car: Ideal for travelers who enjoy a scenic road trip, passing through border towns and rural landscapes.

-• Mekong River Cruise: The most immersive and signature way to connect the two countries offering slow travel, riverside life, and a deep sense of Mekong culture on both sides of the border.
+- Mekong River Cruise: The most immersive and signature way to connect the two countries, offering slow travel, riverside life, and a deep sense of Mekong culture on both sides of the border.

-Cruising from Vietnam to Cambodia isn’t just about crossing a border it’s about following the flow of the Mekong, where daily life, history, and culture come together.
+Cruising from Vietnam to Cambodia isn’t just about crossing a border, it’s about following the flow of the Mekong, where daily life, history, and culture come together.
 Along this river, every sunrise feels like a new story waiting to be discovered.

-Reach out to plan your trip with us, or become partner with Vivu Journeys to bring the river’s story to more travelers.
+Reach out to plan your trip with us, or become a partner with Vivu Journeys to bring the river’s story to more travelers.

 Let’s celebrate!
 We’re proud to be named Vietnam’s Leading Destination Management Company 2025.